 Kelly Eddington was born in west-central Illinois and received a B.A. in painting and drawing from Western Illinois University and an M.A. in art education from the University of Illinois at Urbana-Champaign.
 She was an art teacher for seventeen years before deciding to pursue painting full-time in 2010.
 "I have never seen watercolors with the technical mastery Kelly Eddington commands.
 There is also so much heart and such an embrace of color," said film critic Roger Ebert, one of Kelly's earliest fans.

 "I have always tried to take watercolor as far as it can go.
 Hearing my viewers say, 'THAT'S a watercolor?' always makes me smile," she says.
 Kelly has a YouTube channel called Kelly Eddington Watercolors, where she demonstrates watercolor techniques and narrates her painting process.
-The channel has nearly 200,000 subscribers and over 11 million views.
+The channel has over 210,000 subscribers and nearly 13 million views.

 Art paper giant Strathmore produced two pads of watercolor paper with step-by-step instructional material and exclusive videos by Kelly in 2016.
 Part of Strathmore's Learning Series, Learn to Paint Watercolor Flowers and Learn to Paint Watercolor Basics are designed for people who are new to watercolor and want to learn more, and you can read about them here.